olivemoment/the_site/src/md_files/about.md

 layout: layout.md
 ---

-# olivemoment activities

-hi there nice to meet you c: i'm olive sometimes known as olivemoment on social media *except insta and tumblr*
+hi nice to meet you c: i'm olive sometimes known as olivemoment on social media *except insta and tumblr*

 ### fast facts